Marfan Foundation Camps

 Now, children with Marfan and related disorders can have a camp experience in an environment that is safe for them.
 It also enables them to create connections with other kids who are just like them and form meaningful bonds that can last a lifetime.

-Marfan Camp Victory offers children and teens, ages 7 to 18, an opportunity to have an independent camp experience.
+Camp Victory for Kids offers children and teens, ages 7 to 18, an opportunity to have an independent camp experience.
 Children participate in all camp activities, such as lake swimming, boating, archery, arts and crafts, dances, campfires, and much more in a safe environment using only therapeutic and adaptive equipment.
 When your child shares these experiences with their peers, they create memoires which change them forever.

 Both Marfan camps includes accommodations and all meals.
 A Marfan-knowledgeable nurse is onsite throughout.